Why Eco-Strategies Don’t Work And How To Change That

 PHASE 1 – UNCONSCIOUS

 The most common error in failed eco strategies is a simple one: nobody cares.
 Rightly or wrongly, consumers only perceive ecological issues in a small number of categories.
 If you try to provide a sustainable solution in a category consumers already think is sustainable, then, naturally, it will fail to cut through.
 Imagine, say, an eco-friendly crisps brand.
 In the UK at least, this doesn’t exist.
 Why?
 Not for lack of trying, but simply because nobody thinks there are any sustainability issues with crisp production.
-This does’t mean there aren’t any.
-In fact I’m sure there are loads.
+This doesn’t mean there aren’t any.
+In fact, I’m sure there are loads.
 But they aren’t well known, and as such in this category the green argument has basically no sway.

 If you are a brand in such an unconscious category (as most are), then although you should of course be encouraged to behave as sustainably as possible, it would be a mistake to orient yourself exclusively around this market position.
 Find something else to do, and cross your fingers that the ground beneath your feet may start to shift, moving you into…